-- Lift header off the ground with the combine.
-Lock the main cylinder.

-- 2. Remove jack from hitch tube.
+- 1. Lift header off the ground with the combine.
+Lock the main cylinder. - 2.
+Loosen the jack lock pin and remove jack from hitch tube.

-- 3. Remove pin from drop tube.

-- 4. Lower hitch end to the ground.

-- 5. Remove pin from end of hitch tube where it is connected at the strut.
+5. Remove pin from the end of hitch tube where it is connected at the strut.
 Stay clear of hitch tube as it falls.